ankitpanwar15/my-dagster-project/README.md

 hourly partition:- 24*365*10 = 87600
 Daily partition:- 365*10 = 3650

-** You can keet 3 year to 4 year data in standard layer and push other to glacier to efficient storage and processing.
+** You can keep 3 yr to 4 yr data in standard layer and push other to glacier to efficient storage and processing.
 ```

 \*\*Using IOManager for reading and writing the data to warehouse_location and transectional table.